gabacool/vpn-socks5-proxy/README.md

 # VPN SOCKS5 Proxy

 A lightweight SOCKS5 proxy server that enables seamless VPN access sharing between Windows and other devices (Mac, Linux, mobile).
-Perfect for accessing corporate VPNs, geo-restricted content, or any network resources available only through a VPN connection on your Windows machine.
+Perfect for accessing VPNs, geo-restricted content, or any network resources available only through a VPN connection on your Windows machine.

 ## 🎯 Use Cases